mitra42/dweb/docs/Roadmap.rst

     * Encrypt storage of MBM private key
     * Do in Javascript and via gateway
     * Embed on index and test pages
+    * Add Viewers (used for encryption) to keychain
+* DEBUG - make sure not storing contentacl-private on MB-public
 * FUNCTIONALITY - storing some content in lists and allowing searches of that content (listfind ? a=b c=d
 * DOCS: Pass through docs, check all current  (done API-Integration)
 * DOCS: Complete "To extend with ... new obj,